MaddyKapfhammer/websiteRecreation/content/post/making-website.md

 ### Deploying to Netlify

 When actually working to deploy my website I choose to use [Netlify](https://www.netlify.com/), a Git-based workflow and serverless platform that many developers use to build and deploy web apps.
-I had insignificant past experience using `Netlify` but was sure that I would be able to get my website up with _no problem_... unfortunately I was prety wrong.
-Please check out my post `Everything that went wrong when I was deploying my Hugo site to Netfliy and what you can do to make it go right` for more information on my struggles and how I ultimely deployed my website.
+I had insignificant past experience using `Netlify` but was sure that I would be able to get my website up with _no problem_... unfortunately I was pretty wrong.
+Please check out my post `Everything that went wrong when I was deploying my Hugo site to Netfliy and what you can do to make it go right` for more information on my struggles and how I ultimately deployed my website.